physimals/asl-docs/oxasl.rst

    oxasl_userguide

-Oxford_ASL is an automated command line utility that can processes ASL data to produce a calibrated map of resting state tissue perfusion.
+Oxford_ASL is an automated command line utility that can process ASL data to produce a calibrated map of resting state tissue perfusion.
 It also includes a range of other useful analysis methods inlcuding amongst others:

 - motion correction
-- registration to a strctural image (and thereby a template space)
+- registration to a structural image (and thereby a template space)
 - partial volume correction
 - distorition correction